Suchana34/Cryptocurrency-App/README.md

 # Cryptocurrency_samplecode
-Sample code in python for building cryptocurrency .
+Designed a cryptocurrency adding the decentralisation and transparency to a blockchain consisting of people transactions.
-Flask is used to interact with the user front-end.
+Flask is used to interact with Postman or other API integration softwares.
 3 different ports are taken for decentralisation.
-Ports assigned are - 5001, 5002 and 5003.
+Ports assigned are - localhost : 5001, localhost : 5002 and localhost : 5003.